Owen-Krueger/SqliteMemoryDatabaseProvider/README.md

 ## Requirements

 Using these packages requires the project to be on .NET 6.0 or newer.
-These packages can only be used with projects using EntityFramework version 6.x.x.
+These packages should only be used with projects using EntityFramework version 6.x.x.

 ## Contribute